fraile-tok/hopkins/_poems/dappled-girl.md

 author: J.P.
 Iglesias
 ---

-*For the girl with eyes of a color still unknown*
+*For the girl with eyes of a color still unknown.*

 A soft, rose-gold light,
 On your face kindly spun